Magnetic-field effect on excitonic condensation emergent in extended Falicov-Kimball model

 In the present calculations, Coulomb interactions are treated within the HF approximation.
 In the case of strong Coulomb interactions, quantum many-body effects are expected to play a crucial role.
 To incorporate these effects, real-space dynamical mean-field theory can be applied.
 This approach has been employed to investigate Mott transitions in the Falicov-Kimball model under strong magnetic fields~\cite{Tran2010} and quantum oscillations in Kondo insulators~\cite{Peters2019}.
 Furthermore, considering other magnetic-field effects, such as the Zeeman effect, is essential when spin degrees of freedom are present, although these are neglected in the current study.
 These aspects represent an important future direction for the study of magnetic-field-induced quantum phenomena in correlated electron systems.

 In addition to neglecting spin degrees of freedom, we have simplified the lattice structure to a two-dimensional square lattice.
 In real materials, the lattice structure is more complicated, and the interplay between the lattice structure and magnetic fields can give rise to various quantum phenomena.
-For instance, the energy bands of real materials typically lack particle-hole symmetry, whereas the present setup assumes a particle-hole symmetric band structure.
-In the absence of particle-hole symmetry, the Landau levels are asymmetrically occupied by electrons and holes, potentially leading to quantum states distinct from the DO phase identified in the present study.
-The simplest system without particle-hole symmetry is a triangular lattice, where geometrical frustration effects on orbital or spin orderings can be expected.
+Effects arising from such lattice structures and the complexity of hopping can be incorporated as a first step by introducing diagonal hopping into the simplest square lattice considered in this study, which corresponds to considering a connection to a triangular lattice, where geometrical frustration effects on orbital or spin orderings can be expected.